Twenty-first century dance training

 Lauren Winslow Kearns, professor and chair of the Department of Performing Arts, is a professional choreographer having choreographed more than 50 professionally produced dance pieces nationally and internationally.
 She is the award winning artistic director of the kearns dance project, a professional dance company that premiered at the 2007 American Dance Festival.
 She holds an M.F.A. in dance and an M.A. in dance education from UCLA, a B.A. in theatre arts from Long Island University and national certifications in Vinyasa Flow Yoga, Alignment Yoga, and in Classical Pilates.

-Jen Guy Metcalf, assistant professor, teaches Ballet, Pointe and Dance for the Camera.
-She earned an MFA in Dance/Choreography from the University of North Carolina at Greensboro and a B.F.A. in Dance with a concentration in Ballet from Point Park University.
+Jen Guy Metcalf, associate professor, teaches Ballet, Pointe, Senior Seminar and Dance for the Camera.
+She earned an M.F.A. in Dance Choreography from the University of North Carolina at Greensboro and a B.F.A. in Dance with a concentration in Ballet from Point Park University.
 Jen performed professionally with Bodiography Contemporary Ballet, Playhouse Dance Company, The Kearns Dance Project, Greensboro Ballet and for many independent choreographers.
 Jen is founder and director of TERRANOVA Dance Theatre.
 Her choreographic work and dance films have been presented in the United States, Ireland, Sweden, Amsterdam, Turkey, Scotland, Brazil, Canada and Bosnia & Herzegovina.

 Jane Wellford, professor emerita of Performing Arts, teaches dance and movement education courses.
 She received her B.F.A. in theatre from St. Andrews Presbyterian College and her M.F.A. in dance from the University of North Carolina at Greensboro.
 She is a member of the North Carolina Dance Alliance, Sacred Dance Guild, American College Dance Association and is a former dance mistress for the Alamance Civic Dance Company.
 Wellford directs the Moving Liturgy Dance Ensemble, a professional company that performs nationally.